jackdoe/platform-nine-and-three-quarters/README.md

 Keep in mind that syntax is absolutely irrelevant the point is in the `condition` and `code block`

+### conditions

+Lets expand on the concept of `condition` and examine the following piece of code:

+    if (water temperature == 100)
+        remove from stove
+        pour in cup
+        put tea in
+    end

+in this case the condition is `(water temperature == 100)` and if this statement is `true` then the code block will be executed

+    if true
+       code
+    else
+       code
+    end

+This is very important and now it seems super abstract, but I will say again, *all* programs can be reduced to a `if` and `goto`, goto means *go to specific part in the program*, so if you understand the `if` (called `branching`), you are half there.

+You are probably annoyed by now, using such trivial examples and you absolutely do not belive that this is how programs are made, but they are.

+The whole point of the `condition` is that the computer will **evaluate** it to check if it results in `true` or `false` for using our previous example, lets say the water temperature at the moment is `57` degrees, so the evaluation of `(water temperature == 100)` is **false**.

+Lets say we run our programs few minutes later, and at this point the water temperature is 100 degrees, then `(water temperature == 100)` is **true**.

+The code is absolutely the same, but somehow it works in a different way.
+A problem being simply set of instructions, this is how we change the **flow** of the program, to behave differently when the **state** changes, in our case the state is the temperature of the water.

+We can have millions of lines of code in `if (water temperature ==
+100) .... end`, but unless the water temperature reaches 100 degrees it is completely irrelevant and never executed.

+### code block

+code block is just a collection of statements that are executed one after the other, nothing fancy.

 ## loops

     you can not play outside, until you finish your homework